agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Shelved Data
 {: .text-left }

-SGID datasets that are no longer current but are of historical value (such as older Census/ACS data or previous arrangements of tax district boundaries) are removed from the SGID geodatabase.
-Their hosted feature services are placed in the "AGRC Shelf" ArcGIS Online group for future reference.
+We remove datasets from the SGID geodatabase that are no longer current but do have historical value (such as older Census/ACS data or previous arrangements of tax district boundaries).
+Their hosted feature services are tagged as `shelved` and placed in the public "AGRC Shelf" ArcGIS Online group for future reference.

 ### Dates in Table Names
 {: .text-left }

 Dates are acceptable in table names when content belongs in either the `census`, `political`, or `tax` ISO categories.
 For all other categories, dates should only be used for tables that are no longer effective/active or soon-to-be effective/active.
 This implies that the **most current and relevant** data contains **no date suffix**.
 Historical or future data _will_ contain a date suffix to help identification at a glance.
 The best way to learn about a dataset is to view the data page metadata.

-## Updating and Editing Existing Tables
+## Updating and Editing Existing Datasets
 {: .text-left }

 No edits will be made to the internal SGID from 7:00PM to 10:00AM MST to allow for automated scripts to push accurate updates to ArcGIS Online and ArcGIS Server.
 AGRC will ensure that data is production-ready before the editing windows ends.